botpress/botpress-examples/hello-world-rivescript-bot/README.md

 ### 6. Configure Messenger connexion settings

-Before starting coding it, we need to configure it then it will be linked directly to your Facebook Page.
+First, you will need to configure your connexion settings then it will be linked directly to your Facebook Page.
 To do this step, you can follow our [5 steps](https://github.com/botpress/botpress-messenger#get-started) guide in botpress-messenger documentation.

 <img src='./assets/connexion-settings.png' height=300px />